withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 In Gatsby, your pages and posts may exist in `src/pages/` or outside of `src` in another folder, like `content`.

 In Astro, **your pages should live within `src/pages/`**.
+You will not have to configure any routing behavior for your Astro, Markdown and MDX files.

-Your existing Gatsby JSX (`.js`) pages will need to be [converted from JSX files to `.astro` pages](#converting-jsx-files-to-astro-files).
+Your existing Gatsby JSX (`.js`) pages will need to be [converted from JSX files to `.astro` pages](#convert-jsx-files-to-astro-files).
 Your existing Markdown and MDX files can also exist here as pages, but may require some adjustments to their frontmatter, such as adding [Astro's special `layout` frontmatter property](/en/core-concepts/layouts/#markdownmdx-layouts).

 ### Migrating Tests

 As Astro outputs raw HTML, it's possible to write end-to-end tests utilizing the output of the build step.
 Any end-to-end tests written previously should, potentially, work out-of-the-box, assuming you've been able to match the markup of the older Gatsby site.

-See our [testing guide](/en/guides/testing/) for more.
+See Astro's [testing guide](/en/guides/testing/) for more.

-## Convert Syntax to Astro
+## Convert to Astro Syntax

 The following are some examples of Gatsby-specific syntax that you will need to convert to Astro.
-See more [differences between Astro and JSX](/en/core-concepts/astro-components/#differences-between-astro-and-jsx) in our guide to writing Astro components.
+See more [differences between Astro and JSX](/en/core-concepts/astro-components/#differences-between-astro-and-jsx) in the guide to writing Astro components.

 ### Gatsby Links to Astro